 • I’ve taught a 1 hour course at seven seminaries and Bible colleges this year called Welcome to Charity Leadership.
 I congratulate these schools on taking me up on my offer to come for free to teach this course.
 (Check my travel schedule to see when I’ll be near you.)
 It opens students’ eyes to the reasons why their future treasurers or administrators may say they cannot do certain things.
 I hope this knowledge reduces future conflict.
 (CCCC also provides this course as a webcast that can be accessed for free by anyone.
 We encourage faculty teaching Christian Leadership to include it in their curriculum.)
 Seminaries and colleges should also offer training that expands leadership from people leadership into the realm of organizational leadership covering topics such as strategy and its implementation, organizational and program evaluation, governance, board/staff relations, and change management.
 Students should learn not only from great Christian writers but also from the best that is offered from the secular world.
 Kouzes and Posner, John P Kotter and Jim Collins are outstanding authors who have a lot to say that is of value to Christian leaders.
 A mandatory textbook for every Christian Leadership class should be Reviewing Leadership: A Christian Evaluation of Current Approaches by Robert Banks and Bernice Ledbetter.
 Does your favourite Christian leadership expert stand up to theological scrutiny?
 These authors dare to take everyone on!

 • Okay, here is a real “out there” suggestion.
 An executive pastor in Calgary was the first person who suggested this to me, and I thought it was completely crazy.
 But a few years later, I’m not so sure.
 So, for your consideration: maybe the senior pastor should instead be the preaching pastor and perhaps the program director, and the executive pastor should become, ahem, the executive pastor and report to the board instead of the preaching pastor.
 Are we unfairly asking pastors to be good at something that just isn’t in their gift mix, or interest, or skill base?
 Maybe we want them to offer their pastoral services to the church and let others provide the organizational leadership services.
-From what I’ve heard and read, this is pretty much the arrangement that The Meeting House has and it seems to work well for them.
 Just a thought.
 I have mixed feelings about the model, although I can see its advantages.

 Download discussion guide